Creativity is one of the most prized skills of the 21st century yet there is no scientific consensus on how it should be measured

 We also have a publication on the motivation behind our SDG edition titled The power of pictures: using ML assisted image generation to engage the crowd in complex socioscientific problems, which you can access through this link.

 Divergent and convergent thinking

-Researchers mostly agree on two things: that creativity is a mixture of something being new and being useful at the same time, and that creativity involves two distinct cognitive processes: being able to come up with many diverse ideas (divergent thinking – DT), and being able to select and pursue an idea that is good and useful (convergent thinking – CT).
+Researchers mostly agree on two things: that a creative product is a mixture of something being new and being useful at the same time, and that creativity involves two distinct cognitive processes: being able to come up with many diverse ideas (divergent thinking – DT), and being able to select and pursue an idea that is good and useful (convergent thinking – CT).

 Currently, creativity is assessed mainly through divergent thinking test batteries such as the Torrance Test of Creative Thinking (13, 14) and Guilford’s Structure of Intellect DT tests (15).
 The Remote Association Test is the only widely used test for convergent thinking.
 Our CREA suite includes the following three tests on divergent and convergent thinking.

 Fluency is operationalized by the number of responses to a given stimulus.

 Originality is operationalized as the uniqueness of a response to a stimulus.